green-button/green-button.github.io/developers/index.md

 <img class="img-responsive" src="{{ site.baseurl }}/assets/GreenButton_Actors_transparent.png" />

 <h3>Relationships between the Actors</h3>
 <p>The Actors enter into relationships as depicted in the diagram above.
 The simplest relationship is the one that exists between the DataCustodian (i.e. the Utility) and their customer (the <em>RetailCustomer</em>).
 This relationship allows the <em>RetailCustomer</em> to download a file that contains their resource usage information.
 This simple relationship is the basis for the <a href="#download-my-data">Green Button Download My Data</a> operation.

 </div>
 <!-- end .home -->

 <div id="concepts">
 <h3>Concepts</h3>
-<p>Green Button uses <a href="http://en.wikipedia.org/wiki/Atom_feed">Atom Publishing Standard</a> to represent structured energy usage information in an XML format that may be exchanged on the internet.
+<p>Green Button uses the <a href="http://en.wikipedia.org/wiki/Atom_feed">Atom Publishing Standard</a> to represent structured energy usage information in an XML format that may be exchanged on the internet.
 Both Google (GData) and Microsoft (OData) independently recognized the power of the Atom Syndication Format to encode complex data for exchange over RESTful web services.
 Green Button adopted these concepts in the construction of ESPI.</p>

 <p>The resources defined within Green Button, UsagePoints, MeterReadings, etc, are expressed, in XML format, within the Atom feed's <a href="#entry">Entry</a> tags.
 This results in a uniform way to expose full-featured data APIs that reference a Retail Customer's encapsulated Energy Usage Information.</p>